tardate/LittleArduinoProjects/Equipment/FrequencyCounterKit/README.md

 ![test-crystal-7mhz](./assets/test-crystal-7mhz.jpg?raw=true)

-With a function generator, I also got accurate readings form 1kHz to 24MHz (the upper limit of the function generator).
+With a function generator, I also got accurate readings from 1kHz to 24MHz (the upper limit of the function generator).
 The input signal is a 0V to 5V square wave:

 ![test-fgen-1khz](./assets/test-fgen-1khz.jpg?raw=true)